python-cachier/cachier/README.rst

 Now when a cached value matching the given arguments is found the time of its calculation is checked; if more than ``stale_after`` time has since passed, the function will be run again for the same arguments and the new value will be cached and returned.

-This is usefull for lengthy calculation that depend on a dynamic data source.
+This is usefull for lengthy calculations that depend on a dynamic data source.

 Fuzzy Shelf Live
 ~~~~~~~~~~~~~~~~